 The website design is a bit outdated.
-The navigation is simple; it will not be difficult to find the information you need.
-However, the division into sections doesn’t seem logical sometimes – there are too many of them, too many abbreviations, and some pages with different link names and duplicated content.
-Such abundance of information tire users.
-Some fonts are difficult to read, while the text of red color puts a strain on your eyes.
-The FAQ page is not user-friendly either.
-Website usability is average – it is not the worst resource to deal with, but it is far from being perfect.
-If you need check top resume writing services you can read ResumeWriters.com Review or СraftResumes.com Review.
+The navigation is simple; it will not be challenging to find the information you need.
+However, the division into sections doesn’t seem logical sometimes – there are too many of them, too many abbreviations, and some pages with different link names and duplicated content – such an abundance of information tires users.

 - High level of expertise.